-You may be more vulnerable than the general population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
-Infants, some elderly or immunocompromised persons those undergoing chemotherapy for cancer; those who have undergone organ transplants; those who are undergoing treatment with steroids; and people with HIV/AIDS or other immune system disorders can be particularly at risk from infections.
-You should seek advice about drinking water from your physician or health care provider.
-Additional guidelines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline at (800) 426-4791.
+Some people may be more vulnerable to contaminants in drinking water, such as Cryptosporidium, than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections. people should seek advice about drinking water from their health care providers.
+EPA/Centers for Disease Control and Prevention (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).